cdapio/hydrator-plugins/core-plugins/docs/Table-realtimesink.md

+# Table Real-time Sink

 Description
 -----------

-Writes records to a Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.
+Writes records to a CDAP # Amazon SQS Real-time Source

+Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.

 Use Case